What is it?

 What could it be used for?

-Xerte is most effective for learning that benefits from multi-media elements, opportunities to practice or test knowledge, and investigation and exploration.
-It offers easy integration of textual, audio and video materials with active learning, making it ideal for online learning and blended learning or flipped classes, as well as for development, training and instructional materials.
+Xerte’s responsive webpage (Bootstrap) template allows you to quickly design a website, including multi-media and click-through content.
+Xerte’s interactive learning objects are are most effective for learning that benefits from multi-media elements, opportunities to practice or test knowledge, and investigation and exploration.
+They offer easy integration of textual, audio and video materials with active learning, making it ideal for online learning and blended learning or flipped classes, as well as for development, training and instructional materials.

 - You would like a way for learners to actively review content and test their knowledge and understanding